pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Merely having skilled developers is insufficient.
 Developers also require the appropriate tools and processes to excel in their work.
 Top-tier developers anticipate the availability of such resources, influencing the hiring and retention of talent.

-## What Does a Great Developer Experience Look Like?
+## What Does a Great Developer Experience Look Like

 Engineering teams that have good developer experiences are more productive and efficient.
 Great DevEx is often enabled by a platform where the end-users are the developers.